torsday/notebook/internet/ldap.md

     -   How data is represented in the directory service.
     -   How data is loaded (imported) into and saved (exported) from a directory service (using LDIF).

-LDAP does not define how data is stored or manipulated.
-Data storage and access methods are automagical processes as far as the standard is concerned.
+*note: LDAP does not define how data is stored or manipulated.*

 ---